kevmiao/CS313E-Project/README.md

 2. Classes and Functions:

 TestMaterialSelection Class (unittest.TestCase):
 setUp Method:
 - Initializes the sample dataset (self.materials_data) for testing.

 test_query_search_tensile_strength Method:
 - Tests the query_tree function for querying materials based on tensile strength.
 - Builds a binary search tree using tensile strength as the property.
-    - Queries for materials within the range of 380 and 387 tensile strength.
+- Queries for materials within the range of 1 and 4 tensile strength.
 - Asserts that the query results match the expected results.

+test_query_search_tensile_strength_2 Method:
+- Tests the query_tree function for querying materials based on tensile strength.
+- Builds a binary search tree using tensile strength as the property.
+- Queries for materials within the range of 4 and 5 tensile strength.
+- Asserts that the query results match the expected results.

 test_query_search_cost Method:
 - Tests the query_tree function for querying materials based on cost.
 - Builds a binary search tree using cost as the property.
 - Queries for materials within the range of 150 and 200 cost.
+- Asserts that the query results match the expected results.

+test_query_search_cost_2 Method:
+- Tests the query_tree function for querying materials based on cost.
+- Builds a binary search tree using cost as the property.
+- Queries for materials within the range of 1 and 15 cost.
+- Asserts that the query results match the expected results.

+test_query_search_density Method
+- Tests the query_tree function for querying materials based on density.
+- Builds a binary search tree using density as the property.
+- Queries for materials within the range of 5 and 9 cost.
 - Asserts that the query results match the expected results.

 3. Execution: